zencart/documentation/Developer_Documentation/1.6/code_docs/admin_lead_pages/introduction.md

 * showActionLinkListList - The first set of boxes on the left hand side of a LEAD Page (boolean, default true)
 * allowAdd - Whether or not you are allowed to add new items to this list (boolean, default true).
 * fields - provides specifics on how individual fields should be queried and displayed
+* boxTitle - provides a title for centerbox or page
 * formatter - The formatter takes data from the query and organizes it so the template may display it

+##### Fields in outputLayout->formatter
+* class - One of the classes in `includes/library/zencart/QueryBuilderDefinitions/src/formatters`
+* template - template used when drawing the page
+* params - settings for output:
+  * columnCount - number of columns to use for the box
+* sortMainPage - controls how the box is sorted with respect to other boxes on the index listing page

 ##### Fields in outputLayout->fields

 * bindVarsType - The type of the variable used as a parameter in the query.
 (This is used in the `$db->bindVars` call.
 * language - Flag which indicates the table has translations (boolean, default false)
-* layout: array showing how field is to be displayed.
-Contains:
+* layout: array of arrays showing how field is to be displayed.
+Keys for top level array are `common` (for add and update), `edit` (for update) and `list` (for listing display).
+Each array entry contains:
   * title - title to be used as the column header
   * type - data type of field
   * size - width of column